-initial references:IT MFA:reference

-IOR used by itadmin to contact the CICS server adapter-added to configuration after the server adapter has been run in prepare mode.
+initial references:IT MFA:reference IOR used by itadmin to contact the CICS server adapter-added to configuration after the server adapter has been run in prepare mode.

-initial references:IT cicraw:plugin Specifies the CICS transport-level plug-in that is to be loaded.
-Valid values are cics_exci and cics_appc.
-When preparing the CICS server adapter, using the complete with condition codes of zero.
+initial references: IT cicraw: plugin Specifies the CICS transport-level plug-in that is to be loaded.
+Valid values are cics exci and cics appc.
+When preparing the CICS server adapter, using the JCL in orbixhlq.JCLLIB(PREPCICA), this must be set to cics exci to allow the prepare JOB to complete with condition codes of zero.